Lost in Vagueness: Towards Context-Sensitive Standards for Robustness Assessment under the EU AI Act: Context sensitivity of robustness assessment

 This comparison shows that even within similar contexts, disease detection through CNN on image data, what defines the system as robust can change significantly.
-Small shifts in assumptions—such as the deployment environment—lead to very different evaluations.
-In digital pathology workflows, where adversarial manipulations are a plausible risk, robustness must be tested against gradient-based perturbations, minimal decision-boundary changes, random or combined attacks and high-frequency manipulations.
-On the other hand, the CXR model expects to face the challenge of distribution drift, requiring robustness to differences in population between training and deployment data.
-Similar variation occurs even within the same class of perturbations: for instance, in large language models for medical question-answering, adversarial robustness can be tested through MedFuzz attacks that introduce misleading patient characteristics~\cite{ness2024medfuzz}.
+Small shifts in the assumption, in this case regarding the deployment environment, lead to very different evaluations.
+In one case, the deployment environment involves controlled digital pathology workflows where a plausible risk is the presence of adversarial manipulations.
+Therefore, robustness must be tested against gradient-based perturbations, minimal decision-boundary changes, random or combined attacks and high-frequency manipulations.
+In the other case, the deployment environment is expected to include data from different populations; here, the perturbation is distribution drift and the model has to be robust to changes in the data distribution between training and deployment.
+Similar variation can also occur within the same class of perturbations as a result of changes of different contextual drivers: for instance, in large language models for medical question-answering, adversarial robustness can be tested through MedFuzz attacks that introduce misleading patient characteristics~\cite{ness2024medfuzz}.